TebbaaX/Katana/README.md

 ![Alt text](https://github.com/adnane-X-tebbaa/Katana/blob/master/imgs/tor.PNG)

 ## What if :
-- the script print 'Error too many requests'           : change the TLD
+- The script print 'Error too many requests'           : change the TLD
-- changing the TLD don't work                          : change your ip by disconnect and reconnecting again
+- Changing the TLD don't work                          : change your ip by disconnecting and reconnecting again
 - Tor mode show 'Failed to establish a new connection' : make sure that tor proxy up and running on port 9050

+## Soon :
+- More Scada Dorks
+- More Tor search engines
+- More modes
+- Proxy support for Google mode
+- Proxy support for Scada mode and More...

+##  License :
+MIT